 The UC/SLP Digital Display developers strongly encourage all groups and organizations to design and submit postings that they feel are representative of the event they are promoting.
 However, if you need assistance, we can also help design a poster for your event.
 This service is available as our digital display developers' schedules permit and may delay the posting of your event.
 Please allow up to two business days for postings to appear on the displays.
 We strongly encourage all postings to adhere to USD's Core Values.
 Please remember, these are public displays.

 To submit a posting for the digital displays located throughout the UC and the SLP, please fill out the appropriate information here.
 Please note that all student groups MUST complete an Event Registration and Approval Form found on the Student Leadership and Involvement Center website if you are planning on hosting an event that is approved by USD.
 Please review our posting policy for more details.

 Posting a Video

-To submit a video posting for the digital displays located throughout the UC and the SLP, please contact the UC/SLP Digital Display Team at firstname.lastname@example.org or visit us in UC 232.
+To submit a video posting for the digital displays located throughout the UC and the SLP, please contact the UC/SLP Digital Display Team at firstname.lastname@example.org or visit us in SLP 302.
 At the current time, we are being highly selective about the video content of the Digital Displays.
-Please be note that any content that does not reflect USD's Core Values will be denied.

 - Flyer and video dimensions should be 800 (w) x 600 (h) pixels (landscape orientation)